Stan. S. Katz

 Prince Tokugawa and his allies vigorously advocated that the 1940 Olympics take place in Japan, hoping it would encourage peaceful international relations.
 Regrettably, that event was canceled due to the expanding conflict in Europe leading to WWII.
 Since then, the event was been staged in Japan several times, and Tokugawa would be delighted to know that 80 years after his passing, the Olympics is once again coming to his nation, to be shared with the world.
 Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: 1940 Olympics, 2020 Olympics, Count Michimasa Soyejima, Dr. Taku Iwahara, Historical biography, History of Baseba, History of Baseball in Japan, History of Japan, History of Judo, History of the Olympics, Japanese History, Japanese Olympic Committee, Jigorō Kanō, Judo, Kanō Jigorō, Mayor of Tokyo Torataro Ushizuka, Olympic Games in Japan, Prince Iyesato Tokugawa, Prince Tokugawa, Prince Tokugawa Iesato, Prince Tokugawa Iesato Archives, Stan S. Katz, Summer Olympic Games in Japan, Tetsudo Hotel in Tokyo, The Art of Peace, The Art of Peace biography, TheEmperorAndTheSpy.com, Torataro Ushizuka, U.S. Japan relations, US Japan relations
+Filed Under: Tokugawa Archives Tagged With: 1940 Olympics, 2020 Olympics, Count Michimasa Soyejima, Dr. Taku Iwahara, Historical biography, History of Baseba, History of Baseball in Japan, History of Japan, History of Judo, History of the Olympics, Japanese History, Japanese Olympic Committee, Jigorō Kanō, Judo, Kanō Jigorō, Mayor of Tokyo Torataro Ushizuka, Olympic Games in Japan, Prince Iyesato Tokugawa, Prince Tokugawa, Prince Tokugawa Iesato, Prince Tokugawa Iesato Archives, Stan S. Katz, Summer Olympic Games in Japan, Tetsudo Hotel in Tokyo, The Art of Peace, The Art of Peace biography, TheEmperorAndTheSpy.com, Torataro Ushizuka, U.S. Japan relations, US Japan relations

 In Support of Democracy during World War One, Prince Tokugawa and Baron Shibusawa guided Japan to aid the U.S., Britain, and France, as well as her other Allies – Theodore Roosevelt praises Japan for her important role in winning that war.